USEPA/MountainLakes/README.md

 # Mountain Lake Condition in the United States

-A supplementary R packed to the publication:
+A supplementary R packed to the article "Ecological condition of mountain lakes in the conterminous United States and vulnerability to human development".

-Handler, A. M., Weber, M., Dumelle, M., Jansen, L. S., Carleton, J. N., Schaeffer, B. A., Paulsen, S. G., Barnum, T., Rea, A. W., Neale, A. & Compton, J. E. (2025).
+Full citation: Handler, A. M., Weber, M., Dumelle, M., Jansen, L. S., Carleton, J. N., Schaeffer, B. A., Paulsen, S. G., Barnum, T., Rea, A. W., Neale, A. & Compton, J. E. (2025).
 Ecological condition of mountain lakes in the conterminous United States and vulnerability to human development. *Ecological Indicators*, *173*, 113402. <https://doi.org/10.1016/j.ecolind.2025.113402>

 For correspondence, please email Amalia Handler: [handler.amalia\@epa.gov](mailto:handler.amalia@epa.gov)